GeorgeFangCA/Flutter_Projects/README.md

 # videoplayer_demo

 This demo app works on iOS and Android well.
-The video player is only working on device not on simulator.
+The video player is only working on device not on simulator for iOS.

 ## Getting Started